Ditectrev/Amazon-Web-Services-AWS-Certified-Cloud-Practitioner-CLF-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### What do you gain from setting up consolidated billing for five different AWS accounts under another master account?

-- [ ] AWS services’ costs will be reduced to half the original price.
+- [ ] AWS services' costs will be reduced to half the original price.
 - [ ] The consolidated billing feature is just for organizational purpose.
 - [x] Each AWS account gets volume discounts.
 - [ ] Each AWS account gets five times the free-tier services capacity.